 That is why many companies now invest in enterprise resource planning (ERP) development.

 This is a type of software that is used to take control of the day-to-day management of activities such as accounting, compliance, project management, and supply chain operations.
+Small businesses may use ERP in addition to other specific software such as inventory software to manage supplies.

 Is it a system that businesses should invest in, if they haven’t already?